Posts

 Image

 Welcome!
-You've just landed on a lovingly crafted fan site dedicated to the weird, wild, and wonderful world of the Junior Eurovision Song Contest — and yes, it’s made by someone who’s never actually watched a full show live.
+You've just landed on a lovingly crafted fan site dedicated to the weird, wild, and wonderful world of the Junior Eurovision Song Contest — and yes, it’s made by someone who’s never actually watched a full show live until this year.
 But don’t let that fool you — this archive dives deep into each edition of the contest, offering an informative and sometimes irreverent look back at every year from its inception in 2003 all the way to the present.
 Inspired by the tongue-in-cheek yet detailed style of Des & Mick ’s classic Eurovision coverage, this site breaks down each contest in two main parts: The Music & Competition A critical (but never cruel) review of the songs, performances, and results — the good, the bad, and the (mostly) baffling.
 The Presentation & Format An exploration of the contest's look and feel each year, including the hosts, stage design, on-screen graphics, postcards, voting systems, interval acts, and more.
-If it appeared on screen, we probably h...
+If it appeared on scree...

 2024